pratiklamichhane/Modern-Developer-Portfolio-Template/README.md

 ---

-**Note**: This template is meant for educational purposes and to help beginners create their portfolio.
+**Note**: This template completly is meant for educational purposes and to help beginners create their portfolio.
 Happy Coding!